 In O'Brien v.
 Pabst Sales Co., for example, the plaintiff, Davey O'Brien, was "in physique as in prowess as a hurler, a modern David, a famous football player."
 He won the Heisman Trophy and was on the All American team for 1938.
-The defendant, a brewery, printed and distributed 35,000 calendars that included ads for Pabst Blue Ribbon, schedules for the 1939 college football season, and pictures of the All American team.
-O'Brien's photograph apepared at the top directly next to a picture of a Pabst-branded glass and bottle of beer.
-He sued claiming a violation of his right of publicity, but the court held that "publicity he got was only that which he had been constantly seeking and receiving."
+The defendant, a brewery, printed and distributed 35,000 calendars with the schedule for the 1939 college football season and pictures of the All American team.
+O'Brien's photograph appeared at the top directly next to a picture of a Pabst-branded glass and bottle of beer.
+He sued, claiming a violation of his right of publicity, but the court held that "publicity he got was only that which he had been constantly seeking and receiving."
 In more detail: